Back to Blog

 The hardest part of starting is building your initial client base.
 Strategies that work:

-• Social media — Post before/after photos on Instagram and local Facebook groups
+• Social media — Post before/after photos on Instagram and local Facebook groups.
+This is the number one way new groomers build a following.

-• Google Business Profile — Set up your free listing so local searchers find you
+• Google Business Profile — Set up your free listing so local searchers find you.
+This is critical for "dog groomer near me" searches.

 • Word of mouth — Offer friends and family a discounted first groom in exchange for honest reviews

-• Booking link everywhere — Share your online booking link on Instagram bio, Facebook page, and business cards
+• Booking link everywhere — Share your online booking link on Instagram bio, Facebook page, Google listing, and business cards

-• Partnerships — Connect with local vets, pet stores, and dog trainers for referrals
+• Partnerships — Connect with local vets, pet stores, and dog trainers for referrals.
+Offer to leave business cards at their front desk.

 For more detailed strategies, read How to Get More Grooming Clients: 10 Proven Strategies.